-- To know about inbound receiving process of a warehouse. - To identify the critical elements of operation - To analyse the human resource management process.
+- To know about supply chain of Flipkart. - To identify the critical elements of operation - To analyze the human resource management process.

 INDUSTRY ANALYSIS:

 The Indian E-commerce industry has been on an upward growth trajectory and is expected to surpass the US to become the second largest E-commerce market in the world by 2034.
 India e-commerce sector is expected to reach US\$ 111.40 billion by 2025 from US\$ 46.20 billion in 2020, growing at a 19.24% CAGR, with grocery and fashion/apparel likely to be the key drivers of incremental growth.
 According to Forrester Research, Indian e-commerce sales rose by ~7-8% in 2020.
 The Indian online grocery market is estimated to reach US\$ 18.2 billion in 2024 from US \$1.9 billion in 2019, expanding at a CAGR of 57%.